iluvjava/Maths/Notebook 2.0/AMATH 583/Parallelization Speed Up Metric.md

 ---
 ### **Gustafson's Law**

-Here, we assume that the amount of task that is non-parallelizable stays as a constant to the intput size of problem, and this means that, as we increase the problem size, the number $\alpha$ will get smaller and smaller.
+Here, we assume that the amount of task that is non-parallelizable stays as a constant to the input size of problem, and this means that, as we increase the problem size, the number $\alpha$ will get smaller and smaller.

 Basically, we modify the previous part of the equation into: